rcdesign-cemetery/vb-nntp/readme.md

  1. NNTP clients can't normally use non-latin symbols in login & passwords.
 If you have such:
     - use email instead of login
     - change password to one with latin chars only
+ 2. Daemon works in single process and uses single SQL connection to db.
+That's increase latency for huge setups.
+NNTP can be extended by sql connections pool & multinode on demand.
- 2. This server is not 100% compatible with RFC3977 requirements.
+ 3. This server is not 100% compatible with RFC3977 requirements.
 It implements only subset of commants, that are really used by nntp clients.
 If log file has records about unimplemented commands & syntax errors - feel free to report.
- 3. Daemon works in single process and uses single SQL connection to db.
-That's increase latency for huge setups.
-NNTP can be extended by sql connections pool & multinode on demand.
+    - ARTICLE accept only digital id
+    - STAT, NEXT, LAST, NEWNEWS - not implemented
+    - LIST NEWSGROUPS - not implemented

 Installation
 ============